 Finally, the fragment related to the health of our beloved animals must be remembered, too.
 In recent years, ‘traditional’ cures have been joined by more modern ones, ranging from Bach flowers to beauty creams to deodorants for our furry pets.
 The British people’s growing need to share their lives, emotions and difficult moments with their four-legged friends is now widespread.

-Our country has over 22 million pets (dogs, cats, and rabbits), according to the vet charity PSDA.
-The pet population in the United Kingdom also includes around 1.6 million indoor birds and more pets, for a total of 28.5 million pets—source: Statista.
+According to the vet charity PSDA, our country has over 22 million pets (dogs, cats, and rabbits).
+The United Kingdom's pet population also includes around 1.6 million indoor birds and more, for a total of 28.5 million pets—source: Statista.

 According to research by householdpets, the average annual cost of owning a dog in the UK is £1,183.
 This includes food, medical expenses, grooming, accessories and toys.
 The most significant expense is pet food, which costs an average of £400 annually.
 Medical expenses like vaccinations, check-ups and flea/worming medications add to approximately £565 annually.
 Additional costs for grooming, insurance, accessories and toys come to £218 annually.
 Overall, dog owners in the UK spend considerable time keeping their pets happy and healthy.